 This southern part of Bali is where most jobs are to be found, either in the hotel and tourist industry, the textile and garment industry, or in many small-scale and home industries producing handicrafts and souvenirs.

 Important agricultural products besides rice are tea, coffee, tobacco, cacao, copra, vanilla, soy beans, chilies, fruit, and vegetable (there are now even vineyards near the northwest coast).
 Bali's fishing industry and seaweed farming provide other products which are important exports.

 What makes Bali so special

 As soon as you step off the plane you might sense the difference.
-In the villages you'll notice the quietness and wisdom in old people's faces, and the interest and respect in the young's.
-Old men sit at the road side caressing their fighting cocks.
+In the villages, you'll notice the quietness and wisdom in old people's faces and the interest and respect in the young's.
+Old men sit at the roadside caressing their fighting cocks.
 Beautifully dressed women walk proudly through rice fields and forests carrying offerings on their heads to the next temple.
-There is the smell of flowers, and in the distance you hear the sound of gamelan music.
+There is the smell of flowers, and in the distance, you hear the sound of gamelan music.

 Gods and spirits have been an important part of Bali's daily life for hundreds of years.
 Gunung Agung – Bali's holy mountain – is internationally regarded as one of the eight "Chakra" points of the world.
-This may be more than a coincident.
+This may be more than a coincidence.
 Watch out, the moment you feel the magic of this island, you're addicted for the rest of your life.